bllanos/lean-rust-ffi/README.md

 ### Why not use Rust from Lean?

-The code in this repository assists with developing Lean libraries that depend on Rust libraries, as mentioned [above](#using-rust-from-lean).
-This project assumes that Lean and Rust libraries will be linked together using Rust's build tools and that the `main()` functions of programs will be written in Rust.
+The code in this repository assists with developing Lean libraries that depend on Rust libraries, as mentioned [above](#using-rust-from-lean), but it favours dependencies in the other direction, from Rust to Lean.
+This preference is reflected in the way the build is structured: Lean and Rust libraries are linked together using Rust's build tools, and the `main()` functions of programs are written in Rust.
 It is not designed as a framework for writing Lean programs that depend on Rust libraries, but for writing Rust programs that depend on Lean libraries which may, in turn, depend on Rust libraries.

 Writing Lean libraries that depend on Rust code is undesirable from two perspectives: